Kanpetlet

-Kanpetlet (/my/) is a town in the Chin State of West Myanmar and the home of the Kanpetlet Township administration body.
+Kanpetlet (/my/) is a town in the Chin State of western Myanmar.

+History

+Under British rule, Kanpetlet was one of the two districts in the Chin Hills.
+However, due to its remote location and a population too small to support development, it has become one of the least developed townships in Chin State and Myanmar.

+The Chin Brotherhood Alliance captured the town on 21 December 2024, amidst the ongoing civil war.

 Geography

 It is known for Mt.
-Victoria, the highest peak in the Chin Hills and one of the highest in Western Myanmar, and Natmataung National Park, home of some of the world's rarest bird species.
+Victoria, the highest peak in the Chin Hills and one of the highest in western Myanmar, and Natmataung National Park, home to some of the world's rarest bird species.

 Demographics

-Kan Pet Let is the home of the southern Chin tribes of the Dai, Da Yindu, Uppu, Mun and Ng'gha clans.
+Kanpetlet is the home of the southern Chin tribes of the Dai, Da Yindu, Uppu, Mun and Ng'gha clans.
 It can be found especially in ancient Burmese official literature.
-Around its border there are Saw, Mindat, Paletwa, Setottayar and Minpyar townships.
+Around its border, there are Saw, Mindat, Paletwa, Setottayar and Minpyar townships.

-Recent history

-Under British rule Kanpetlet was one of the two districts in the Chin Hills.
-However, due to its isolated location and lack of large enough population to support development, it has become one of the least developed townships in Chin State and Myanmar.

-The Chin Brotherhood Alliance captured the town on 21 December 2024.